txlog/agent/doc/txlog.1.md

 # CONFIGURATION FILE

-**/etc/txlog.conf**
+**/etc/txlog.yaml**
 Normally `txlog` uses sane defaults, but if you want to activate any option or integration, go to this file, uncomment the section and modify it.
 Useful during development, since you can set another parameters for this environment.

 # CONFIGURATION OPTIONS

-All data is sent to a PostgreSQL database, using a [PostgREST](https://postgrest.org) instance.
-The PostgREST address and authentication token can be set in the configuration file.
+All data is sent to the Transaction Log server.

 **url**
-: URL address of PostgREST instance
+: URL address of a Transaction Log server instance

-**auth**
-: The JWT token for PostgREST instance, containing the database role on the payload

 # QUERY FILTERS